-The results from the nested flora quadrats show that native species richness continued to decrease in all plots since spring 2020.
-The off-site reference site, Site 5, continues to have the highest native species richness of all monitoring sites, and though the overall number has reduced from 2020 (29 species down from 46) it is still higher than the on-site sites (2 and 3).
-Since monitoring began in 2013, native species richness has been more variable across seasons at Site 3 compared to the other open forest sites, this trend continued in Spring 2022 and Autumn 2023.
-A slight negative trend is seen in the native species richness at all three sites.
+The results from the flora quadrats do not show any real trend in native species richness over the last two years.
+The off-site reference site, Site 5, continues to have the highest native species richness of all monitoring sites, and though the overall number has reduced from 2020 (31 species in Spring 2023 down from 46) it is still higher than the on-site sites (2 and 3).
+Since monitoring began in 2013, native species richness has been more variable across seasons at Site 3 compared to the other open forest sites, this trend continued in Spring 2023 and Autumn 2024.
+A long term negative trend is seen in the native species richness at all three sites.